robocup-junior/soccer-matches/README.md

 # Soccer Matches Extractor

 This project scrapes soccer match information from `https://catigoal.com/{event}/matches` and stores the data as JSON.
+The parser respects `colspan` attributes on both header and data cells so tables are accurately mapped to JSON.

 ## Setup